How to pick the right mobile phone plan

 That’s easy to say, hard to do.
 Finding the best mobile phone plan is not straightforward.

 There are two problems.
-First, phone companies present plans in ways that make them hard to compare.
+First, the way plans are presented makes them hard to compare.

-much to buy is tough if you can’t see your past use.
-You
+buy is tough if you can’t see your past use.
+You can get a

 You need a full transaction history